-- Agricultural education at community and technical colleges is needed as a next step after high school education.
-Currently, Blue Ridge, Southern, and Eastern have programs, but more throughout the state are needed.
-The presence of these programs would allow students to stay engaged in agriculture and thereby increase their likelihood of becoming farmers.
-Initially, there can be efforts to channel students to these existing programs. - Ideally, students would be able to receive dual credit for high school programs, to further incentivize participation in a higher-ed program.
-WV's ag-serving public agencies should work with their local community and technical schools to develop new programs and strengthen existing programs.
-Extension agents could support the expansion of these programs as instructors.
-Furthermore, the internship strategy for middle and high school students could easily support internship for college students as well. - To explore developing a plan for the agricultural programs in the community college system, a committee can be formed including the WVU and WVSU Extensions, the West Virginia Department of Education, and the West Virginia community college system.
-Planning should include allowing reasonable access, based on drive time, to all potential West Virginia farm students.
-If more programs are desired, the program can be piloted at an identified community college.
+- Agricultural education at community and technical colleges is very much needed after high school education.
+Currently, Blue Ridge, Southern, and Eastern have programs, but more programs throughout the state are needed.
+These programs would allow students to stay engaged in agriculture and increase the likelihood of becoming farmers.
+Presently, however, students should be channeled to these existing programs. - Ideally, students should receive dual credit for high school programs, to further incentivize participation in a higher-ed curriculum.
+WV's ag-serving public agencies can work with local community and technical schools to develop new programs and strengthen existing ones.
+Extension agents can serve as instructors.
+These internship strategies for middle and high school students could easily support internship for college students as well. - To develop a plan for the agricultural programs in the community college system, a committee can be formed to include the WVU and WVSU Extensions, the West Virginia Department of Education, and the West Virginia community college system.
+Plans should take into consideration reasonable access, based on drive time, to all potential West Virginia farm students.
+If more programs are needed, they can be piloted through a community college.